marcopaglio/installation-guides/README.md

 #### JRE

-First of all run the following command on terminal:
+First of all, run the following command on terminal:
 ```
 java -version
 ```